Family Law Overview

 Custody and Visitation

 When the marriage has produced children, the issue of child custody is often the most important issue in the divorce, which means it may also be the most contentious.
-Unless there has been domestic violence by one parent or the child's gender and age require it, the court usually grants some form of joint custody, although one parent is often granted primary custody.
-Shared custody requires the development of a visitation plan covering all aspects of the custody arrangement, including holidays and vacations, pick-ups and drop-offs, and how the parties will deal with disputes or emergency situations that may arise.
+Unless there has been domestic violence by one parent or there are other serious issues of risk or special needs of the child to be considered, the court usually grants some form of joint custody, although one parent is often granted primary custody.
+Shared custody requires the development of a parenting plan covering all aspects of the custody arrangement, including holidays and vacations, pick-ups and drop-offs, income tax filing, and how the parties will deal with disputes or emergency situations that may arise.

 Wherever possible, we help parents agree on a plan they can present to the judge for approval, but where necessary we advocate in court for a sensible decision that meets the needs of our client and the children regarding both physical custody and legal custody.